Octavius-Dante/Tetra-Proxima/CAPM-DAY-5/Readme.md

 </br>

-How to distinquish between template based fiori app and freestyle one check the folllowing section
+How to distinguish between template based Fiori app and freestyle one check the following section
 </br>
 <img src="./files/capmd5-fe16.png" >
 </br>